Day Pitney's Private Companies practice group renders services to closely held and family businesses. These services include:

 Formation of Entities

 Entrepreneurs want the correct legal structure to begin their businesses, knowing the initial documents may provide rules governing their businesses for many years.
 Whether a business is to be conducted by an individual, friends and family, or a team of colleagues, the formation documents can be critical.
-Our lawyers bring together skills in entity formation, governance, tax, employee benefits, intellectual property and other areas to ensure the best rules are chosen for your new business.
+Our lawyers bring together skills in entity formation, governance, tax, employee benefits, intellectual property and other areas to help you choose the best rules for your new business.

 Limited liability companies are often the preferred structure for new ventures, whereas sometimes corporations (C corps or S corps) or partnerships may be more appropriate.
 We have standard packages for entity formation, whether under the law of the entrepreneur's home state or of a favored state like Delaware, so new ventures can be created overnight if required.